 Instructions for installing various SciRuby components are available in our docs.

 You can find our NMatrix documentation here.

 You can find the full roster on our project wiki.

 Say you have a few hours and are itching to get your hands dirty.
 The best place to look right now is the NMatrix issue tracker on Github.
 Pick something that interests you and fork us!

 You might also check out the SciRuby issue tracker if matrices don’t interest you much.

-SciRuby and NMatrix are available under the BSD two-clause license.
+SciRuby and NMatrix are available under the BSD three-clause license.

-Fourthly, Symora Networks provided a major portion of the funding toward our forthcoming application for 501(c)(3) (U.S. public charity) status.
+Symora Networks gave a major portion of the funding toward our eventual application for 501(c)(3) (U.S. educational charity) status.

 - Masahiro Tanaka, the creator of NArray, without which NMatrix would not be possible.